breatheco-de/main-documentation/Contribution_Manuals/BreatheCode_Writter.md

 ## What kind of contributions do we expect as a BreatheCode Writer?

 - **Creating new documentation** as projects descriptions, wikis, README files, technical documentation, or release notes to describe  changes.
-- **Updating documentation**: submit a whole update document (to change it, and then resubmit the whole document), or make partial updates (to relink, add further and latest information to previous documentation).
+- **Updating documentation**: submit a whole update document (to change it, and then resubmit the whole document), or make partial updates (to relink, add further and latest information to previous documentation) by fixing broken links and spelling/grammatical errors and documenting a change to an existing file/contribution.
-- **Enhancing documentation** documenting a change to an existing file/contribution: making syntax, grammar or punctuation corrections; adding images, charts, tables.
+- **Enhancing documentation**: Put yourself in the readers' place.
+Contribute to create a more easy-reading document.
+Ideally, readers should be able to grasp the overall structure and quickly find what they want.
+Think of graphic design as a delivery system for ideas (add images, charts, tables... where it is precise).

 ### Before Submitting A Contribution